theJayTea/WritingTools/README.md

    You'll only have to do this once: Type `pip install -r requirements.txt`.
    Of course, you'll need to have [Python installed!](https://www.python.org/downloads/).

-3. Any time you want to run the program, just type `pythonw main.py` in your terminal.
-That's it! 🎉
+3. Any time you want to run the program, just type `python main.py` in your terminal.

 ## 👨‍💻 To compile the application yourself: